-To do this Do this Map (bind) a percussion sound to a line or space on the staff Select the sound (or corresponding MIDI note) in the MIDI Note list, select the intended position in the percussion staff in the Display As list, then click Bind.
-Set the notehead and articulation mark for a percussion sound Select the sound in the MIDI Note list, then select a Notehead Type and Articulation Symbol.
+Map (bind) a percussion sound to a line or space on the staff

+Select the sound (or corresponding MIDI note) in the MIDI Note list, select the intended position in the percussion staff in the Display As list, then click Bind.

+Select the sound in the MIDI Note list, then select a Notehead Type and Articulation Symbol.
 (Only bound sounds can be assigned a notehead type and articulation symbol other than the default.)
-Control how unbound percussion sounds display In the Display As list, click the pitch that you want all unbound notes to display as.
+In the Display As list, click the pitch that you want all unbound notes to display as.
 Then select a Notehead Type and Articulation Symbol, then click the Default note button to apply your changes.
-Remove a binding Select the percussion sound in the MIDI Note list, then click Unbind.
+Select the percussion sound in the MIDI Note list, then click Unbind.
 Unbound notes are displayed in the default position.
-Load a preset Select the preset from the Preset list.
-Save your settings as a preset Click the Save button 🔲 and enter a preset name.
-Clear all bindings Click Zap All.
-Select notes in the note lists with a MIDI keyboard Click in the MIDI Note or Display As list, then strike a key on your keyboard.
+Select the preset from the Preset list.
+Click the Save button 🔲 and enter a preset name.
+Click Zap All.
+Click in the MIDI Note or Display As list, then strike a key on your keyboard.